easoroysan/mod-3_game/README.md

 arrow-keys picture
 http://galeotealbert.com/quebec/how-to-fix-keyboard-arrow-keys.php

 #Bugs/Improvements
-character max walking height doesn't changed based on background (looks like characters are walking in the sky) implement bcrypt add bosses change database to Postgres instead of SQLite save image/gif background rather than referencing another url in the css files when attacking at moment of death, freezes animation and can still be controlled
+character max walking height doesn't changed based on background (looks like characters are walking in the sky) implement bcrypt add bosses change database to Postgres instead of SQLite save image/gif background rather than referencing another url in the css files